ShmoopySoft/ShmoopySoft-Telegram-Message-Example/README.md

 ## Getting Started

-In order to send messages to Telegram from Blue Prism, the following steps must first be completed:
+In order to send messages to Telegram, the following steps must first be completed:

 1. Download and install Telegram on your preferred device
 2. Create a Telegram public channel